gatsbyjs/gatsby/packages/gatsby-source-wordpress/ARCHITECTURE.md

 In `src/gatsby-node.ts` a helper (`runApisInSteps`) is being used to run different "steps" of the codebase one after another for each Gatsby Node API.
 Many parts of the codebase count on something else happening at an earlier point, so `runApisInSteps` is an easy way to visualize that.

-This file is the entry point for 99.999% of the plugin (`src/gatsby-browser.ts` only imports 1 css file) so it's a good jumping off point for looking at different areas of the plugin.
+`src/gatsby-node.ts` is the entry point for 99.999% of the plugin (`src/gatsby-browser.ts` only imports 1 css file) so it's a good jumping off point for looking at different areas of the plugin.

 Each "step" is in it's own file in `src/steps`.